 Before and after the game: MCU Park is right next to the iconic Coney Island boardwalk.
 Visit Luna Park to ride the Cyclone wooden roller coaster, for which the team is named.
 The ride opened in 1927 and is on the National Register of Historic Places.
 Stroll the boardwalk, watch the sea otters being fed at New York Aquarium, and dip your feet into the ocean if it’s still sunny out.

-Before and after the game: For the full Yankees experience, take either the B, 4, or 5 subway trains up from Manhattan to 161 St-Yankee Stadium and hit up Stan’s Sports Bar with other fans before the game.
-Farther up in the Bronx are popular destinations of the Bronx Zoo, New York Botanical Garden, and Arthur Avenue for some authentic Italian cuisine.
+Before and after the game: For the full Yankees experience, take either the 4, B, or D subway trains up from Manhattan to 161 St-Yankee Stadium and hit up Stan’s Sports Bar with other fans before the game.
+Farther up in the Bronx are popular destinations like the Bronx Zoo, New York Botanical Garden, and Arthur Avenue for some authentic Italian cuisine.

-The New York Mets, New York’s National League team, have only won the World Series twice, and not since 1986, but Citi Field arguably offers the most winning options concession-wise than any other Major League ballpark.
-The Mets and their fans are well-fed with Shake Shack, Fuku (yes, as in Momofuku), Blue Smoke, and Pat LaFrieda as well as dozens of other choices.
+The New York Mets, New York’s National League team, haven't won as many championships as their crosstown rivals, the Yankees, but the two-time World Series winners boast a devoted fan base, and at the moment, one of the best pitching staffs in baseball, anchored by 2019 NL Cy Young Award winner Jacob deGrom.
+The Mets' home, Citi Field in Queens, offers arguably the best food lineup of any Major League ballpark.
+The Mets and their fans are well-fed with Shake Shack, Fuku (yes, as in Momofuku), Blue Smoke, and Pat LaFrieda's steak sandwiches, a giant craft beer hall, as well as dozens of other choices.

 Before and after the game: Nearby, you’ll find many of Queens’ most popular attractions, including New York Hall of Science, Queens Museum, Queens Zoo, and Queens Botanical Garden.
-You can also find incredible dumplings, dim sum, and egg tarts in Flushing’s Chinatown a few minutes away.
+You can also seek out incredible dumplings, dim sum, and egg tarts in Flushing’s Chinatown a few minutes away.